Ron Hickman: The Workmate

 Hickman's inspiration for the Workmate came in 1961.
 While building a wardrobe, he had used an expensive Swedish chair as a sawhorse and inadvertently cut its leg off.
-His wife was not impressed and Hickman came up with a simple, multifunctional bench – a combination sawhorse and vice on a foldable alloy frame.
+His wife was not impressed and Hickman came up with a simple, multifunctional bench; a combination sawhorse and vice on a foldable alloy frame.
 It allowed its user to saw through timber without using the edges of chairs or tables.
 He then set up his own design company, Mate Tools, above a barn in Hoddesdon, Hertfordshire, and continued to refine his Workmate design.

-His request for a licence for the product he developed was rejected by several companies, including Stanley Works who could not see a large market for it.
+His offer to license the product he developed was rejected by several companies, including Stanley Works who could not see a large market for it.
 Hickman sold the benches himself to professional builders at trade shows until Black & Decker saw the light in 1973 and began producing them.
 Hickman received a 3% royalty on the sales of the WorkMate.
 By 1981 it had sold 10 million benches and by 2011 more than 100 million.
 Hickman had to defend his patent numerous times against manufacturers attempting to copy it.